 You have to be honest with yourself.
 If you are the type of person who seems to enjoy having a lot of stress in your life, which is often self-created, you may think everything you do is useful.
 However, when you love yourself enough to be honest in answering this question, you will find times throughout your day when you’re engaging in activities which you don’t need to be doing.

 Stress is real.
 It is something we all have to deal with, and learning the best way to get control of your stress helps you to avoid the overwhelm.
+When you’re overwhelmed for weeks, months, or years, you could crash and burn.
 Remember to set realistic expectations, slow down, sleep, manage your mindset, and avoid the busyness trap.